 Over-65 Circuit Breaker

 This tax cap limits the tax on qualified homesteads to no more than a 2% increase from last year.
-Note that this tax cap applies only to the homestead portion of the property.

 The requirements include: